 Insko returns to the State House for her 10th term.
-Foushee and Meyer were appointed to their positions last fall following the resignation of former Senator Ellie Kinnaird.http://chapelboro.com/2014-election-central/foushee-meyer-insko-easily-win-state-house-senate-seats/
+Foushee and Meyer were appointed to their positions last fall following the resignation of former Senator Ellie Kinnaird.http://chapelboro.com/news/election/foushee-meyer-insko-easily-win-state-house-senate-seats/

 Democracy North Carolina says 454 voters who would have had their ballots counted under 2012 election rules were not able to vote in the May Primary thanks to two key changes made by the General Assembly.

 North Carolina’s sweeping election reform bill was signed into law by Governor Pat McCrory in 2013.
 Among the many changes to voting rules, the new law did away with same-day registration during Early Voting and no longer allowed voters to cast a provisional ballot if they show up to vote outside their assigned precinct.

 Democracy North Carolina says new analysis shows the laws are disproportionately affecting minority and Democratic voters.